lfr/FSharp.Domain.Validation/docs/demo.md

 ## 100% Object-free ✔

-You may be thinking "*ok, so `FreeText` is an object with a private constructor that validates a string*", but it's in fact much simpler than that, it's just a combination of a **validation rule** with a **type name**, the interface below only being used to identify it as a validation block and also conveniently enforce the definition of a validation rule with the appropriate signature:
+You may be thinking "*`FreeText` is an object with a constructor that validates a string*", but it's in fact much simpler than that, it's just a combination of a **validation rule** with a **type name**, the interface below only being used to identify it as a validation block and conveniently enforce the definition of a validation rule with the appropriate signature:

 ```fsharp
 type FreeText = private FreeText of string with